open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s.md

     - **&lt;SERVERURL&gt;** is the loction for the Postgres database.

     !!! warning "Warning - Using an SSL Connection"
-        In this guide, we will disable SSL for ease of setup for local Kubernetes.
-In a production environment, an SSL connection is highly encouraged for added security and data encryption.
+        In this guide, we will set SSL to `no-verify` for ease of setup for local Kubernetes.
+In a production environment, an SSL connection is highly encouraged for added security and data encryption for your managed database.

 2. Create RPS connection string secret.

     ```
-    kubectl create secret generic rps --from-literal=connectionString=postgresql://<USERNAME>:<PASSWORD>@<SERVERURL>:5432/rpsdb?sslmode=disable
+    kubectl create secret generic rps --from-literal=connectionString=postgresql://<USERNAME>:<PASSWORD>@<SERVERURL>:5432/rpsdb?sslmode=no-verify
     ```

 3. Create MPS Router connection string secret.